Maroon Dam

-The Maroon Dam is a rock and earth-fill embankment dam with an un-gated spillway across the Burnett Creek that is located in the South East region of Queensland, Australia.
+The Maroon Dam is a rock- and earth-filled embankment dam across the Burnett Creek, located in South East Queensland, Australia.
 The main purpose of the dam is for irrigation of the Scenic Rim Regional Council region.
 The impounded reservoir is also called Maroon Dam.

 Location and features

 Dam wall and Mount May, 2010.

 The dam is located 64 km southwest of Beaudesert.
 The primary inflow of the reservoir is Burnett Creek, a tributary of Logan River.

 Construction of the dam commenced in 1969 and was completed in 1973.
 The rock and earthfill dam structure is 46.3 m high and 451 m long.
-The 1620 e3m3 dam wall holds back the 44300 ML reservoir when at full capacity.
+The resultant reservoir has the capacity of 44300 ML when full.
 The dam has a clearance of 10.4 m above full supply level for flood mitigation purposes.
 This allows for a full operating level at 37100 ML.
 From a catchment area of 160 km2 that lies within the Scenic Rim at the foot of the McPherson Range, the dam creates an unnamed reservoir, with a surface area of 310 ha.
 The uncontrolled un-gated spillway has a discharge capacity of 567 m3/s, and is situated 43.9 m above the original stream bed.
-Initially managed by the SunWater, management of the dam was transferred to Seqwater in July 2008.
+Initially managed by the SunWater, management of the dam was transferred to SEQ Water in July 2008.

 The reservoir was officially opened on 16 July 1975 by Neville Hewitt, the Queensland Minister for Water Resources.
 The reservoir contains some areas of standing timber in its upper reaches.
 It is generally shallow with extensive weedbeds.
 Drought in February 2003 reduced water levels in the dam to 12%.
 It was at 18% capacity in November 2003.